 This is one that was perpetuated by the formula companies back when baby formula was first being introduced to moms.
-Of course, if you buy into this myth, these companies make money so it stands to reason that they’re going to do everything they can to get you to believe it.
+Of course, if you buy into this myth, these companies make money — so it stands to reason that they’re going to do everything they can to get you to believe it.
 Like many of the other breastfeeding myths, it’s false.
-While it can be a bit difficult to get your baby to latch on to your nipple at first, once she has it, it’s the easiest thing in the world.
+While it can be a bit difficult to get your baby to latch on to your nipple at first, once she has it, breastfeeding is relatively easy for many new moms.
 Plus, you’ve got a ready supply of baby food no matter where you go!

 If you are experiencing any kind of lasting, or lingering pain you should really talk to your doctor.
 While you might experience some discomfort when first beginning to breastfeed, this usually has to do with latching on issues.
 You should never feel any sort of extreme pain while breastfeeding.

 #6 – Women with small breasts can’t produce enough milk.
 FALSE